ashleve/lightning-hydra-template/README.md

 The `optimization_results.yaml` will be available under `logs/task_name/multirun` folder.

-This approach doesn't support advanced technics like prunning - for more sophisticated search, you should probably write a dedicated optimization task.
+This approach doesn't support advanced technics like prunning - for more sophisticated search, you should probably write a dedicated optimization task (without multirun feature).

 <br>